COVID-19 Vaccinations Frequently Asked Questions

 The second vaccine dose should be with the same vaccine as for the first dose.
 Switching between vaccines or missing the second dose is not advised as this may affect the duration of protection.

 What is in the vaccines?
 Are they vegan/vegetarian friendly?
-Do they include any parts from foetal or animal origin?

 The vaccines do not contain any meat derivatives or porcine products or material of foetal or animal origin.
 A detailed review of the vaccines and their ingredients have been provided by the MHRA and can be found at the following links: